-If the MTA has reached the maximum number of retries with a particular KDC or Application Server IP address failing to get a reply, it MUST follow the failover procedure in [3].
+If the MTA has reached the maximum number of retries with a particular KDC or+ Application Server IP address failing to get a reply, it MUST follow the failover procedure in section 6.4.9 of the NCS specification [3].
 This procedure allows the MTA to retry with the alternative server IP addresses whenever a single server FQDN is mapped to multiple IP addresses.